MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Refresh segments

 Segments can be refreshed on an automatic schedule or refreshed manually on demand.
 To manually refresh all segments at once, select **Refresh all** on the **Segments** page.
-To refresh one or multiple segments, select them and choose **Refresh**.
+To refresh one or more segments, select them and choose **Refresh**.

 To [schedule an automatic refresh](system.md#schedule-tab), go to **Admin** > **System** > **Schedule**.
 The following rules apply: